 - Simple layout and settings.

-- Lifetime membership, no annual fee.
+- Lifetime membership, no annual fee, ever.

-- Great support.
+- Google AdSense support.

 - No built-in social sharing buttons.

-Final Conclusion On Genesis Framework
+Final conclusion on Genesis Theme Framework

-Hopefully you’ve found value in reading this little review.
+So, hopefully, you’ve found value in reading this little review.